Have a question? Maybe the answer is below. If not, contact your school's SEF liaison.

 - Substitute teachers.

 - Teacher travel or education unless the Board of Education would traditionally pay for these expenses.

 What is the Format for a Grant Proposal?

-The formal of the grant proposal is an application form.
-All the points should be clearly addressed on the completed form.
+The grant proposal is submitted through our online application form.
+All the points should be clearly addressed on the completed online form.
 SEF requests that applications be for specific and developed programs.
 For example, list specific materials and outline lesson plans relating to these materials.